-Disclosure: I was compensated by a program of the Robert Wood Johnson Foundation, to write about the new beverage guidelines.
+Disclosure: I was compensated by a program of the Robert Wood Johnson Foundation, to write about the new beverage guidelines as well as drink recommendations.
 All my opinions are my own.

 Every single family is different.
 We all have things in common like similar bedtimes, screen time usage, and even homework rules.
 We all have unique ways of raising our families.
 One thing we all have in common is that we want to raise our kids to be as healthy as possible.